-- Be aware of all rules and regulations for student behavior and conduct, which includes being aware of and complying with federal, state, and tribal laws. - Be willing to volunteer information in matters relating to the health, safety, and welfare of the school community and the protection of school property. - Always follow all lawful directives of a school staff member. - Exercise proper care when using public facilities and equipment. - Attend school daily. - Report to all classes promptly and on time. - Complete all academic assignments in a timely manner.
+- Be aware of all rules and regulations for student behavior and conduct, which includes being aware of and complying with federal, state and tribal laws. - Be willing to volunteer information in matters relating to the health, safety, and welfare of the school community and the protection of school property.

+- Follow all lawful directives of a school staff member at all times. - Exercise proper care when using public facilities and equipment. - Attend school daily. - Report to all classes promptly and on time. - Complete all academic assignments in a timely manner.

-O. HEALTH SERVICES
+Q. HEALTH SERVICES